catppuccin/home-assistant/README.md

 2. Download the `catppuccin.yaml` file from the [latest GitHub release](https://github.com/catppuccin/home-assistant/releases/latest).

-3. Move the downloaded file to `themes` directory in your [HA configuration directory](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).
+3. Move the downloaded file to the `themes` folder in your [HA configuration directory](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).
 (E.g. `~/config/themes`)

 4. Go to the [Profile General tab](https://my.home-assistant.io/redirect/profile) and change Theme under Browser Settings to your desired theme.